 Other birds to watch out for include great spotted woodpecker, rare summer visitors such as wood warbler and the redstart, as well as snipe, skylark and stonechat.

-Mammals such as rabbits, hares, foxes, goats, badgers, pine marten, stoats, and otter can be found in the park.
+Mammals such as rabbits, hares, foxes, goats, badgers, pine marten, stoats, and otters can be found in the park.
 The park is also home to at least nine species of bats, which are often observed at night.

 Deer are the largest mammals in the Park.
 A large population of Red-Sika hybrids live in the hills.
 Sika deer were introduced from Asia in the past, and have hybridised freely with our native Red deer.